zorbaTheRainy/autotranslate/README.md

 For example, a directory named:

-	\paperless_data\consume\german
+	/paperless_data/consume/german

-would result in Paperless importing files (in `\consume\german`) tagged with "german".
+would result in Paperless importing files (in `/consume/german`) tagged with "german".
 This allows you to separate those from non-translated files in Paperless.

 AutoTranslate doesn't use separate output directories for each source language, but I am assuming you really only translate from one language (probably the foreign country you live in).
 If you have multiple languages you could run multiple instances of the docker, each pointing to a different sub-directory.